 About the Statutory Officers

-The senior officers working within the Office of the Durham Police and Crime Commissioner (ODPCC) are:
+The senior officers working within the Office of the Durham Police, Crime & Victims' Commissioner (ODPCVC) are:

 - Mr Alan Reiss - Chief of Staff

 - Mr Gary Ridley - Chief Finance Officer - contracted service in place from 1 November 2013

 - To provide effective leadership, guidance, advice and support to the PCVC and officers of the ODPCVC in order to meet statutory duties and strategic objectives.

 - To lead on the development and implementation of the PCVC’s strategic aims and objectives